ISISComputingGroup/ibex-non-ca-helpers/README.md

 # ibex-non-ca-helpers
-Python helpers for IBEX which do not rely on channel access
+Python helpers for IBEX which do not rely on channel access or genie